kyma-project/addons/docs/releasing.md

     ```

 4. After Travis CI jobs finish, go to the **releases** tab.
 There you can find a new `0.6.1` release.

+## Changelog functionality

+Every creation of a new release generates two changelog files, one assign to specific release and one reffering to all bundles repository.

+Changelog files contain list of all pull requests beetwen releases with labels defined as default for [lerna-changelog](https://github.com/lerna/lerna-changelog#usage).
+You can define your own labels in `scripts/package.json` file according to [lerna-changelog configuration](https://github.com/lerna/lerna-changelog#configuration).

+>**NOTE:** If you work on your fork change `scripts/package.json` configuration file setting parameters indicating on repository: `repository.url` and `changelog.repo`